tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/search-howto-management-rest-api.md

 -   Data requests against the Azure Search service endpoint, such as [Create Index &#40;Azure Search Service REST API&#41;](https://msdn.microsoft.com/library/azure/dn798941.aspx) or [Search Documents &#40;Azure Search Service REST API&#41;](https://msdn.microsoft.com/library/azure/dn798927.aspx), use an `api-key` in the request header.
 See [Azure Search Service REST](https://msdn.microsoft.com/library/azure/dn798935.aspx) for information about authenticating a data request.

-The sample application documented in [Get started with Azure Search Management REST API](http://go.microsoft.com/fwlink/p/?LinkId=516968) demonstrates the authentication techniques for each type of operation.
-Instructions for configuring a client application to use Active Directory are included in the getting started.
-The sample application can be found at [Azure Search Management API Demo](https://github.com/Azure-Samples/search-dotnet-management-api) on Github.
+Authentication documentation for ARM can be found at [Use Resource Manager authentication API to access subscriptions](https://docs.microsoft.com/azure/azure-resource-manager/resource-manager-api-authentication).

 Access control for Azure Resource Manager uses the built-in Owner, Contributor, and Reader roles.
 By default, all service administrators are members of the Owner role.
 For details, see [Role-based access control in the Azure portal](http://azure.microsoft.com/documentation/articles/role-based-access-control-configure/).